zjrohrbach/rohrbachscience-content/content/projects/glowscript/index.md

 ---
 title: "GlowScript Animations"
 date: 2017-04-20
 description: "During the 2017 INAAPT Spring Meeting, I listened to a talk about GlowScript as a way to create `VPython` animations online.
-I created the following projects just to fool around. "
+I created the following projects just to fool around."
 tags:
 - coding
 - fun
 - physics
 ---

+{{< img src="monkey-hunter.png" alt="Monkey and Hunter Animation" resize="300x" >}}

 During the 2017 [INAAPT](https://www.inaapt.org) Spring Meeting, I listened to a talk about [GlowScript](https://www.glowscript.org/) as a way to create `VPython` animations online.
 I created the following projects just to fool around.